recc-tech/tech/checklists/mcr-video-setup.md

     - [ ] If any of the band members are in a bad position (e.g., blocking someone else), let them know
 - [ ] Once it's time for the Kids Connection broadcast, mute other sounds (LR on the sound computer and the NDI source), play the 5 minute countdown _and start the stream_.
 Check on Church Online Platform that the stream is working.
 - [ ] Check sound
-    - Do this _after_ the kids broadcast so that we don't forget to unmute LR
     - If there is no sound:
         - Check that the sound station is sending sound (look at the LR level)
         - Reset the "Audio IN 1-2" input